dersia/AppStoreConnect/README.md

-  g, get <userId> <token>                                         get a user by their id l, list <token>                                                 list all users d, delete <userId> <token>                                      delete a user by their id apps, la, linkedApps, lla <userId> <token>                      list all apps linked to a user by their id appIds, laid, linkedAppIds, llaid <userId> <token>              list all appIds linked to a user by their id replaceApps <userId> <apps> <token>                             replace apps for a user by their id replaceAppsFromJson, replaceAppsJson <userId> <token> <json>    replace apps for a user from List of Data json replaceAppsFile, replaceAppsFromFile <userId> <token> <file>    replace apps for a user from List of Data json file
+  g, get <userId> <token>                                         get a user by their id l, list <token>                                                 list all users d, delete <userId> <token>                                      delete a user by their id apps, linkedApps <userId> <token>                               list all apps linked to a user by their id appIds, linkedAppIds <userId> <token>                           list all appIds linked to a user by their id replaceApps <userId> <apps> <token>                             replace apps for a user by their id replaceAppsFromJson, replaceAppsJson <userId> <token> <json>    replace apps for a user from List of Data json replaceAppsFile, replaceAppsFromFile <userId> <token> <file>    replace apps for a user from List of Data json file